 And just like meat pie and tomato sauce, a classic pairing, coleslaw is synonymous with fried chicken.
 All those childhood memories come flooding back.
 Friday nights.
 Long road trips.
 So it is not strange that I always thought it originated from America.
 So wrong.
 Coleslaw is listed officially as Dutch cuisine.
 Say what?

 Today there are many versions of the classic coleslaw.
 The only consistent ingredient is shredded cabbage.
 You can try adding capiscum, apple, pear, beetroot, fennel, cheese, herbs, bacon, chicken – basically anything that is shredded and gives good crunch or texture!
+For this recipe we’re going for a wombok coleslaw combination.

 As for dressing, some cuisine will prefer a vinaigrette instead of salad cream or mayonnaise.
 In Southeast Asian inspired coleslaws, we prefer a tangy fish sauce based dressing just like our coriander and lime dressing.
 So many options to try!